-Compared to other commodity crops, forage and turf seed production has an excellent profitability track record.
+Forage and turf seed production has an excellent profitability track record.
 It has consistently pencilled out as a lucrative option for Western Canadian growers.
-Furthermore, prices for turf seed crops such as perennial ryegrass, annual ryegrass, creeping red fescue and tall fescue have remained strong.
-Many of BrettYoung's seed production contracts allow growers to lock in these high price levels and do not limit upside, which can really help add to a farm's bottom line.
+BrettYoung's seed production contracts allow growers to lock in these high price levels without limiting upside, helping add to a farm's bottom line.
 Perennial Ryegrass Minimum Contract Price and Actual Grower Payments